amovah/socket.io-manager/README.md

 });
 ```

-now let's back to our `index.js` and import our socket router. we can connect `io` and our socket routers together with `connect` function provided by `socket.io-manager`.
+now let's back to our `index.js` and import our socket event manager. we can connect `io` and our socket events together with `connect` function provided by `socket.io-manager`.

 ```javascript
 // index.js